10 Ways To Develop Your Meditation Practice

 6. Join a Weekly Group

 Like meditating with a friend, meditating with a group can be a superb boost to your practice.
-Moreover, it’s a great way to meet other meditators and a place where you can share your experiences and receive support.
+It’s a great way to meet other meditators and a place where you can share your experiences and receive support.
 Having a weekly appointment in a set time and place is a great way to make meditation into a fun and sociable event on your calendar and mixes up your practice helping to keep it fresh.

 7. Meditate For Longer When You Can